 Ciscoe Morris shares tips for keeping hummingbirds happy all winter, from keeping the homemade nectar flowing to planting nectar-rich winter-flowering shrubs and trees.

-Ciscoe Morris is well known in the Pacific Northwest.
+Ciscoe is well known in the Pacific Northwest.
 He appears regularly on TV and radio.
-His book, Ask Ciscoe, remains a best seller.
-When he is not speaking, writing or hosting an international garden tour, Ciscoe can be found at his Seattle home gardening alongside his pups Fred and Ruby.
+His newest book is "Oh, La La!: Homegrown Stories, Helpful Tips, and Garden Wisdom."
+When he is not speaking, writing or hosting an international garden tour, Ciscoe can be found at his Seattle home gardening alongside his pup, Izzy.

 Garlic, as Ciscoe Morris pointed out in this Vintage garden story, is good for just about whatever ails you, and it tastes great.
 And it's...

 Oh, La La — eek!
 Ciscoe Morris reminds us in this week's Pacific NW Vintage feature to befriend spiders in our gardens.
 Ciscoe writes: One...

 Ciscoe says it’s time for new challenges.
 So he’s going to stop writing his weekly garden column to concentrate on his newest book.

 With showy flowers, beautiful bark and a hankering for shade, these all-season trees will fit in any garden.

 With demonstration gardens, special events, plant sales and free public workshops, these trained volunteers are gurus you can use.